minh-tech/checkip/README.md

 # checkip
-Just a small bash script that check real IP and fake IP when using Tor
+Just a small bash script that check real IP address and fake IP address when changing IP address by Tor